w4bo/AA2526-unibo-mldm/slides/04-datapreparation.md

 # Skewed distributions

-Skewed distributions can be transformed using mathematical functions such as the logarithm
+Skewed distributions can be transformed using mathematical functions such as the logarithm.

 <img src="./img/datapreprocessing/income_histograms.svg" class="center-img" style="!max-height: 500px;" />